AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Methodology

 \textit{C. \ac{aod}-based simplification.} We leverage \ac{aod} estimation at the TX and the multipath geometry to make a key simplification in the phase measurements model, as described in~\secref{sec:aoa-simp}.
 This reduces the number of unknowns, thus enabling the estimation of the target Doppler frequency if at least $2$ static multipath components are detected.

-\textit{D. Doppler frequency estimation.} Using the simplified phase measurements model, we formulate the estimation of the target's Doppler frequency as a vector \ac{nls} problem across the multipath components (see \secref{sec:doppler-est}).
-To initialize the \ac{nls}, we derive and use the closed-form solution of the model using $S=2$ static paths.
+\textit{D. Doppler frequency estimation.} Using the simplified phase measurements model, we formulate the estimation of the target's Doppler frequency as a non-convex optimization problem across the multipath components (see \secref{sec:doppler-est}), that we solve using alternating minimization.
+To initialize the proposed algorithm, we derive and use the closed-form solution of the model using $S=2$ static paths.

+The computational steps performed by \ourname{} are summarized in \alg{alg:asymov}, to which we refer in the detailed description provided in the next sections.
+Finally, we highlight the fact that a multi-target scenario would not increase the number of required static paths, as it would be sufficient to repeat \alg{alg:asymov} initializing it each time with one different target phase $\phi_{\rm t}$ for every available target in the environment.